luanths/notes/_posts/2020-08-29-abstractions.md

 to update a persistent key-value store.
 The rest of the paper compares different build systems viewed in this way.

+I'm interested in the task description in its own right as an abstraction for computational graphs.
+I think something similar to that, where you have a mapping from keys to expressions that can depend on other keys using an applicative interface, could be the basis for an embedded DSL for writing probabilistic graphical models.

 ## Incremental state machines and the arrow calculus

 [Bonsai][bonsai] is an OCaml web framework developed at Jane Street based on the